Why is my Mac Running Slow?

 Step 3: Slow Startup (turn off login items)

-The list items are processes that will automatically start when you log in to the current user account.
+The startup items are processes that will automatically start when you log in to your Mac.
 If you don't need these programs when you log in, they're slowing you down!
-Select the offending items and hit the '-' button to remove them.
-The less programs that start when you log in, the quicker your startup will be.
+Select the offending items and click the "-" button to remove them.
+The fewer programs that start when you log in, the quicker your startup will be.

 Step 4: Keep MacOS up to date